 Artistic Director: William Vann

-The London English Song Festival was founded in 2011 under the direction of multiple award-winning pianist William Vann to promote and celebrate the performance and knowledge of the wide and varied repertoire of English Song in London and throughout the U.K.
+The London English Song Festival (LESF) was founded in 2011 under the direction of conductor and pianist William Vann to promote and celebrate the performance and knowledge of the wide and varied repertoire of English Song and Oratorio in London and throughout the U.K.

 In this country we have often been reticent in championing English and British music, a reluctance which the LESF aims to redress.
 Our performances and recordings explore less well-known areas of the repertory as well as the classics: as part of 2015’s celebration of the songs of Ralph Vaughan Williams we heard songs that may not have been performed in this country for many decades.
 Our Songs of the Somme show in 2016 at Wilton’s Music Hall broke new ground in the field of dramatised performance, bringing together film from the Imperial War Museum archives, art song and music hall numbers from the war years and profound poetry by some of the most renowned war writers.

 The LESF has grown from strength to strength following our first concerts at The Forge in Camden, and we now attract a wealth of internationally renowned artists at our performances and recordings.
 Those who have performed at the LESF include Allan Clayton, Sarah Fox, James Gilchrist, Dame Ann Murray, Kathryn Rudge, Toby Spence, Henry Waddington, Roderick Williams and Iain Burnside.
 We are also committed to engaging and supporting the next generation of emerging artists.
 By doing this, the LESF offers valuable performance opportunities to the top graduates from the country’s music colleges, challenging and encouraging them on their journey to becoming professional musicians.

 Indeed, the educational aspect of the festival is hugely important to all involved: you can read more about that by following the Education tab.